 - Monitoring serious illness and unstable health status

-Medicare will cover most forms of home health care if it is ordered by a doctor.
-Services are usually covered for a 60-day "episode of care."
+Medicare will cover most forms of home health care if it is ordered by a physician or nurse practitioner.
+Services can be covered for a 60-day "episode of care."
 However, if an individual is enrolled in a Medicare HMO, known as a Medicare Advantage Plan, services are authorized on a per-visit basis.
-Be sure when you interview an agency to ask whether they are certified by Medicare and what services are covered.
+Be sure when you speak with an agency, you ask if they are certified by Medicare and what services are covered.
 Long-term care insurance and Medigap plans may also cover some costs of a home health aide.

 How to find a home health agency

-The Home Care & Hospice Association of NJ website includes a “Find a Provider” feature where you can search for an agency by location or by the services needed.
+The Home Care & Hospice Association of NJ website includes a Directory feature where you can search for an agency by location or by the services needed.

-Home health agencies are licensed by the NJ Department of Health.
-You can also search for an agency near you on their website.
+Home Health agencies are licensed by the NJ Department of Health.
+You can also find more information about a specific agency near you on their website.

 What to ask

-When you interview a home health agency, there are a number of important questions to ask:
+When you speak with a home health agency, there are a number of important questions to ask:

 - Are you licensed by the state?